sisk-http/docs/docs/registering-namespace.md

 Sisk works with the HttpListener network interface, which binds a virtual host to the system to listen for requests.

-On Windows, this binding is a bit bureaucratic, only allowing `localhost` to be bound as a valid host.
-When trying to listen to another host, an access danied error is thrown on the server.
-This tutorial explains how to create authorization to listen on any host you want on the system.
+On Windows, this binding is a bit restrictive, only allowing localhost to be bound as a valid host.
+When attempting to listen to another host, an access denied error is thrown on the server.
+This tutorial explains how to grant authorization to listen on any host you want on the system.

 ```cmd
 @echo off